zeeyingg/AL_3LuckyDuckies/README.md

 #### ALTester Algo
 <restate here>
+  Creates instance of class OrderedArrayList with 23 elements.
+Tests the addLinear as well as the addBinary methods on Franz.
+The inOrder algorithm uses compareTo on every pair of consecutive indexes.
 #### OrderedArrayList Algo
 * Instance vars ArrayList<Integer> _arr and int _size.
 * A default constructor that creates a new Array List and sets var _size to 0.